Search

 • Context for Disputes: Texts can also provide context for disagreements, showing intent, or clarifying misunderstandings.

-However, it’s important to note that not every text message will be admissible.
-Massachusetts courts require that any evidence submitted must meet specific legal criteria, particularly regarding authenticity.
+However, not every message is admissible.
+Massachusetts courts require that all evidence meet strict legal standards, particularly regarding authenticity.

 Understanding Authenticity